-- 349. All documentation and material relevant to a Case file must be saved to the CMS using file names consistent with the Naming Convention.
-At times, the ISO / SISO may be asked to save material to the CMS on the IO's behalf.
-All files must be kept as up to date as possible. - 350.
-Training and refreshers on operating the CMS will be periodically run internally so that the Standards team can stay up to date with developments.
+- 459. All documentation and material relevant to a Case file must be saved to CMS using file names consistent with the Naming Convention.
+At times, the ISO / SISO may be asked to save material to CMS on the IO's behalf.
+All files must be kept as up to date as possible. - 460.
+Training and refreshers on operating CMS will be periodically run internally so that the Standards Team can stay up to date with developments.

-J.5 Operating the Shared Drives
+J.5 SharePoint

-351. The Standards team has a shared drive "S:Drive" in the ESC's internal drives.
+461. The Standards Team has a shared Standards drive in ESC's SharePoint platform.
 This is accessible by staff members only.
-The S:Drive contains templates for the office's use, copies of hearing rules, Codes and so forth.
-There is also a Standards Team Folder that is used to save the Standards team's meeting notes and action plan, which can be accessed by the team at any time.
+This contains templates for the office's use, copies of hearing rules, Codes and so forth.
+There is also a Standards Team Folder that is used to save the Standards Team's meeting notes and action plan, which can be accessed by the team at any time.